 Consequently, turning a blind eye to possible contraventions or implementing business practices that are likely to lead to contraventions will no longer be an option.
 Franchisors and holding companies that have influence or control over their franchisees or subsidiaries will need to take a more proactive approach to evaluating and addressing potential contraventions of the Act.

 Under the new Bill, the Fair Work Ombudsman (FWO) will have enhanced evidence-gathering powers to facilitate investigations.
 The Bill also includes new prohibitions on hindering or obstructing the FWO in the performance of its functions, and on providing false or misleading information or documents.

 If passed, and there appears to be no current impediment to it in the Senate, the Bill will strengthen employers existing obligations to their employees and will compel franchisors to more actively consider the employment arrangements of franchisors over which they exercise control.

-If you require advice in relation to any of the matters discussed in this article, please contact our Workplace Relations team on 03 5273 5273.
+If you require advice or further information in relation to any of the matters discussed in this article, please contact our Workplace Relations team on 03 5273 5236.